OutSystems Channel Partner Agreement

 12.12 Survival.
 Clauses and / or sections 5, 6, 8, and 9 of this Agreement shall survive termination of this Agreement.

 13. GOVERNING LAW, JURISDICTION AND NOTICES,

 13.2 Notices.
-Any notice, consent, approval, or other communication intended to have legal effect to be given under this Agreement (“Notices”) must be in writing and will be delivered (as elected by the Party giving such notice): (i) by email or (ii) by registered mail.
-Unless otherwise provided herein, all Notices will be deemed effective on the date of receipt (or if delivery is refused, the date of such refusal) if delivered by registered mail and at 9.00 am of the next business day after the date of the transmission by email.
-Notices hereunder will be sent to the contact and addresses set forth in the signatures sections of this Agreement and/or in the applicable Order.
+Any notice, consent, approval, or other communication intended to have legal effect to be given under this Agreement (“Notices”) must be in writing and will be delivered: (i) by email or (ii) by registered mail.
+Unless otherwise provided herein, all Notices will be deemed effective on the date of receipt (or if delivery is refused, the date of such refusal) if delivered by registered mail and at 9.00AM of the next business day after the date of the transmission by email.
+Notices hereunder will be sent to the contact and (email and/or office) addresses set forth in the signature section of this Agreement and/or in the applicable Partner Order.
 Either Party may change the address to which Notices shall be sent by giving Notice to the other Party in the manner herein provided.
 Notices shall be written in English language.